TryUnfurl

 Common Reasons LinkedIn Previews Fail

-Missing og:image or image too small
+1. Missing og:image or image too small

 LinkedIn requires og:image to be at least 200×200 px.
-The ideal size for a full-width preview card is 1200×627 px (note: 627 px tall, not 630).
-Images smaller than 200×200 px are ignored and LinkedIn falls back to no image.
+For a full-width preview card, use 1200×627 px (note: 627 px tall, not 630).
+Images smaller than 200×200 px are ignored and LinkedIn falls back to a thumbnail-only or no-image card.

-Stale cached data
+2. Stale cached data

 LinkedIn caches previews for a long time.
 This is the most frequent cause of "I updated the page but LinkedIn still shows the old preview."
 You must use the Post Inspector (below) to force a refresh.

-JavaScript-rendered meta tags
+3. JavaScript-rendered meta tags

-og:image URL is not publicly accessible
+4. og:image URL not publicly accessible

-og:title or og:description is missing
+5. og:title or og:description missing

 <meta property="og:title" content="Your Page Title" />